-Here you’ll learn how to prepare a passport-size photo in Photoshop and how to create multiple copies of it.
-Since these image requirements will vary based on your country, it’s important to confirm the exact dimensions requirements before getting into Photoshop.
-However, once you know which dimensions are needed, it’s easy to make any photo passport sized in Photoshop.
+Here, you’ll learn how to prepare a passport-size photo in Photoshop and how to create multiple copies of it.
+These image requirements will vary based on your country, so once you know which dimensions are needed, it’s easy to make any photo passport-sized in Photoshop.

 Size Requirements For Passport Photos